infinilabs/coco-app/docs/content.en/docs/release-notes/_index.md

 - fix: web page unmount event #645
 - fix: fix the problem of local path not opening #650
 - fix: number keys not following settings #661
+- fix: fix problem with up and down key indexing #676

 ### ✈️ Improvements